Lofty253/GNW-Stuff/README.md

 # GNW Stuff
-these are the things for my new project GNW (great new web) domains are in domains.json eventually people will be able to gimme A$5 for a domain
+these are the things for my new project GNW (great new web) domains are in domains.json my sites and people i know's sites are in MySites eventually you will be able to register your sites using a google form